LAPD: Officer Pistol-Whipped After Suspect Entered Harbor Division Station, Grabbed Gun

 LOS ANGELES (CBSLA) — Several emergency responders and police officers were gathered outside the Los Angeles Police Department’s Harbor Division station on Saturday night after an officer-involved shooting.

-City Councilman Joe Buscaino, who represents the 15th council district, initially told CBS2 that the officer was grazed in the head, but LAPD Chief Michel Moore later clarified that the officer was treated for injuries from being pistol-whipped.
+City Councilman Joe Buscaino, who represents the 15th council district, initially told CBS2 that the officer was grazed in the head, but LAPD Chief Michel Moore later clarified that the officer was treated at UCLA Medical Center for injuries from being pistol-whipped.

-According to police, the suspect entered the Harbor Division station on Saturday night, was able to get a hold of an officer’s gun and fired rounds, but none hit.
+According to police, the suspect entered the Harbor Division station on Saturday night, had an altercation with an officer, and was eventually able to get a hold of an officer’s gun and fired rounds, but none hit.

+Moore says despite coronavirus restrictions, a door was possibly left propped open at the station, which is how the suspect got inside.

 Another officer was able to shoot at the suspect, who was not hit, and an officer is believed to have been pistol-whipped during the ordeal.

-An unidentified suspect hs been taken into custody in connection with the incident, according to the LAPD.
+An unidentified suspect described only as a Hispanic man about 29 years old, was taken into custody in connection with the incident, according to the LAPD.

-Buscaino said he was accompanying the officer at the hospital and said the incident was a “reminder of the danger of police work in our city, in our state, in our region,” Buscaino said to CBS2.
-“Thankfully, he’s going to be okay.”
+Buscaino told CBS2 he was accompanying the officer at the hospital and said the incident was a “reminder of the danger of police work in our city, in our state, in our region.”

 Los Angeles Mayor Eric Garcetti shared in a tweet that his office is “closely monitoring the situation” and sending best wishes to the injured officer.